73 Sights in Antwerp, Belgium (with Map and Images)

 The District House of Deurne is a building in the district of Deurne in the Belgian city of Antwerp.
 The building is located on the Maurice Dequeeckerplein.
 To the south of the district house is the provincial domain Rivierenhof and to the east the Arboretum Rivierenhof.

-The FOMU - Fotomuseum Antwerpen is a Belgian museum of photography.
+The FOMU - Antwerp Museum of Photography is a Belgian museum for photography.
 It is located on the Waalsekaai, opposite the Waterpoort in Antwerp's Zuid-Museum district.
 The museum manages a collection of approximately 3,000,000 international, historical or contemporary objects and sculptures.
-She presents changing exhibitions of both current and historical photography as well as photographic equipment, publishes two magazines called .tiff and Extra and provides a public offer with guided tours and workshops.
+She presents changing exhibitions of both current and historical photography but also photographic equipment, publishes two magazines called .tiff and Extra and provides a public offer with guided tours and workshops.

 Antwerp ZOO is a zoo that belongs to the KMDA.
-The zoo was opened on 21 July 1843, making it the oldest zoo in Belgium and one of the oldest zoos in the world.
+The zoo was opened on July 21, 1843, making it the oldest zoo in Belgium and one of the oldest zoos in the world.
 The zoo is located right next to Antwerp Central Station on the Koningin Astridplein in Antwerp.
-This zoo is also popularly known as 'the zoo' or 'the Zoology'.
-In 2014, 425 species found shelter in the zoo.
+This zoo is also popularly called 'the zoo' or 'the Zoology'.
+In 2014, 425 species were housed in the zoo.

 The Antwerp Maritime Academy (AMA), officially Antwerp Maritime Academy (AMA), is a school that mainly trains for the professions of merchant navy officers.
 The school, which teaches in Dutch, French and English, has been located since 1932 in the port area north of the city of Antwerp, on the right bank of the Scheldt, and welcomes students of 17 different nationalities.